-On Saturday we finally visited two spots in Berlin we had had on our sightseeing list for quite some time: The Egyptian Kalabsha Gate and the Charlottenburg Palace.
+On a rainy Saturday we finally visited two of Charlottenburg’s museums we had had on our sightseeing list for quite some time: The Egyptian Kalabsha Gate in the Scherf-Gerstenberg Collection and the Charlottenburg Palace.

 The Kalabsha Gate came to Berlin in 1977 as a present by the Republic of Egypt, in return for the participation of the German Archaeological Institute (DAI) in the salvation of the monuments in Nubia.
 With the construction of the new Aswan dam, the Nile’s water level had risen and many of the old monuments upstream were in danger and had to be moved to higher grounds in a huge archaeological rescue mission.
 The Germans spent three years disassembling the Roman-period Kalabsha Temple into 13 000 pieces and rebuilding it closer to Aswan.

 The relief blocks of a monumental gate from a previous temple found a home in the Stüler Building, originally built as barracks for the army officers of the Garde du Corps of the Prussian king.
 In the 1970s it was housing the Egyptian collection of West Germany.
 When the New Museum (also built by Stüler!) re-opened in 2009, the Egyptian collections of West and East Germany were brought together there, but the Kalabsha Gate turned out too massive to move.
 So it remained in Charlottenburg, now sharing the exhibition space with the surrealist art of the Scharf-Gerstenberg Collection.
 In fact, apart from the format, Emperor Augustus dressed up as Pharao and worshipping a Nubian fertility god doesn’t look so much out of place between Paul Klee, Max Ernst, Goya, Dubuffet and others.